 He returned to IMD as a full-time member of faculty in April 2022 after 13 years at Hitotsubashi University in Tokyo, where he was Dean and Professor of the Graduate School of International Corporate Strategy.
 From 2003 to 2009, he was the first Japanese full-time member of IMD’s faculty, and he retained a role as Adjunct Professor at IMD during his time at Hitotsubashi.

 “We are now living in an information and knowledge-based society, so the scope of countries, companies, and individuals to gain competitive advantage depends on their ability to create new knowledge.”

-Ichijo says innovation is a great source of competitive advantage, and innovation depends on knowledge creation, which can take the form of a new technology, new product or new business model.
-However, he states that successful innovation is surprisingly rare in organizations, because old habits die hard and people are inclined to stick to current ways of doing business, so innovation requires transformation driven by strong leadership.
+Ichijo says innovation is a great source of competitive advantage, and innovation depends on knowledge creation, which can take the form of a new technology, new product, or new business model.
+However, he states that successful innovation is surprisingly rare in organizations because old habits die hard.
+People are inclined to stick to current ways of doing business so innovation requires transformation driven by strong leadership.

 Knowledge creation can also play a key role in creating a more sustainable world, with the shift to a zero-carbon economy representing a great opportunity for innovation and transformation, he believes.

 Ichijo has close links with corporate Japan, and is therefore looking to help Japan’s business community drive innovation and develop its executives as global leaders following his return to IMD.
 He says corporate Japan has been losing competitive advantage, so he wants to act as a bridge between IMD and Japanese businesses to help revitalize the Japanese economy.
 He is additionally able to offer Japanese businesses a powerful international perspective and guide them through their interactions with the global economy, and his return will enable IMD to grow its ties with the Japanese business community and extend its international reach.